Dx724/Lightfield/README.md

 1. Connect the servo's VCC line to a 5V source.
 2. Connect the servo's GND line to that source's GND (common with the ESP32's supply).
 3. Connect the servo's Signal line to GPIO 15 on the ESP32.
+4. Connect a large capacitor (for example, 1000 µF) across the power supply near where the servo's VCC and GND lines are connected.
+This helps to stabilize the voltage during bursts of current draw, preventing servo buzz.

 __RGB LED__